bradyholt/handsome/README.md

 ## Compatibility

-Compatible with Jenkins ver.
-1.582 and above
+Compatible with at least Jenkins ver.
+1.582 and above.
+This theme has not been tested with other versions of Jenkins so it may be compatible with prior versions of Jenkins.